How to get a visa for Puerto Rico - Travel Informationby Juan José Herranz | January 12, 2021

 - Mercedita International Airport, located in the south of the island, in the Mercedita sector, and 113 kilometres from the capital San Juan.

-Do I need any vaccinations to travel to Puerto Rico?
+Do I need a transit visa to travel to Puerto Rico?